TrailsofGold/whitepaper/docs/tech_architecture/overview.md

 - Ship (ERC1155): handles ship NFTs and performs random minting
 - Item (ERC1155): handles item NFTs and performs random minting
 - Shop: responsible on handling mint sales for every kind of NFT
-- RewardVault: locked rewards (content of treasures or ship wrecks), that can be unlocked only with a private key